chrismsimpson/CoralMK1/README.md

 - Free, but not just free, Lisp like in that it has no intrinsic dependancy on a proprietary runtime (or architecture), or even C for that matter
 - Energy efficient - I'm sick of all you Node.js script kiddies burning the Amazon

 An initial working title I had for this project was Meta (i.e. the *meta* language that everything will eventually be built in - the name Monkey was already taken).
 That seemed a massively insurmountable task, so I recalibrated to something smaller and arrived at Diesel (a play on DSL).
 Then I saw a three year old in the park with a shirt that read "Coral not Coal", and something from nature seemed symbolically important.
-This just happens to the name of my current *File > New > Project* in which I got AST parsing (starting) to work.
+This just happens to be the name of my current *File > New > Project* in which I got AST parsing (starting) to work.
 Let's see how long the name sticks.

 ## The Plan